NA-MIC/ProjectWeek/PW38_2023_GranCanaria/MONAILabel_Workshop.md

   * python code needs to be edited
   * what decisions need to be made
   * how to organize the training, etc.
-* Hands-on session with pre-trained models + Q&A discussions (40 minutes)
+* Hands-on session with pre-trained models + Q&A discussions (remainder of the time)

+Note that right after this workshop  starting at 11am EST, Nvidia is holding two longer MONAI Bootcamp sessions on the 25th and 26th of January: [see information here](https://events.nvidia.com/janmonaibootcamp).

 ## Event logistics